 - All students receiving Direct Student Loans at LHU must have completed Entrance Counseling for LHU and have a current Master Promissory Note on file.
 To complete Entrance Counseling and the Master Promissory Note, please log in at https://studentloans.gov.

-Federal Direct PLUS Loans: As with the Direct Student Loan, students must be enrolled half-time and meeting SAP requirements to receive this loan, even if a parent or graduate student has been approved to receive the loan.
+Federal Direct PLUS Loans: Students must be enrolled half-time and meeting SAP requirements to receive this loan, even if a parent or graduate student has been approved to receive the loan.

 - Dependent students may have a parent apply for the Direct Parent PLUS Loan as an additional resource.